Ginza: Sumo Show with a Retired Wrestler and Souvenir Photos , Tokyo

 What to bring

-Arrive at the meeting point at least 15 minutes before the start time.
+- Please ensure you arrive at least 15 minutes early before the scheduled start time.

-You may bring your own lunch or purchase food on-site, as meals are not included unless specified.
+You can either bring your own lunch or buy food on-site since meals aren't included unless stated otherwise.

 What’s not allowed

-Large bags, suitcases, and oversized luggage are not allowed inside the venue for security reasons.
+- Large bags, suitcases, and oversized luggage are prohibited inside the venue for security reasons.

-Flash photography, tripods, and filming equipment are not allowed during the show.
+Flash photography, tripods, and filming equipment aren't allowed during the show.

 Accessibility